oboukli/misc-problem-solutions/docs/developer_notes.md

-An example can be seen in the [`bucket_sort_based::top_frequent`](../include/forfun/top_k_frequent_elements.hpp) strategy where a call to `std::sort` is delayed till after the potentially-throwing `std::vector` constructor.
+An example can be seen in the [`bucket_sort_based::top_frequent`](../include/forfun/top_k_frequent_elements.hpp) strategy where a call to `std::sort` is delayed till after the potentially-throwing `std::vector` constructor invocation.

 ## Internal checks

-The design avoids fail-fast guards as it favors performance and composability.
+The design avoids fail-fast runtime guards in favor of performance and composability.

 ### Static and shared libraries

-All ForFun libraries can be built and linked as static or dynamic (shared), with only the `forfun_c_experimental` library being an exception, as it is meant to be statically linked.
+All ForFun libraries can be built and linked as static or dynamic (shared), with only the `forfun_c_experimental` library being an exception, as the latter is meant to be statically linked.
 This is because the `forfun_c_experimental` library defines, and makes available externally, the `g_forfun_mem` global state variable.

 ### Thread safety